yoshito-n-students/radial_menu_ros/README.md

 * If true, current selected items will be deselected when closing the menu

 **~auto_select** (bool, default: false)
-* If true, the last pointed item will be autonomously selected
+* If true, the last pointed item will be autonomously selected.
+Close the menu before unpoint not to select.

 **~open_button** (int, default: 1)
 * Button to keep opening the menu